Community-led development "The Apache Way"

 Committers are elected separately for every project; merit within one project is not necessarily transferable to other projects.
 Committers also have access to a one Foundation-wide committer repository, where a few extra services and tools useful for doing Apache project work are available.
 Committers may also list themselves in our worldwide listing of committers , as well as within our Community Development mentoring program.

-As a community-based organization, there many other groups of individuals and organizations that provide valuable work and services for the ASF and Apache projects, but are not directly part of our corporate governance.
+In our community-based organization, there many other groups of individuals and organizations that provide valuable work and services for the ASF and Apache projects, but are not directly part of our corporate governance.

 Contractors / Paid Staff